charlenetolentino/mattsnotes/301-main/reading301-11.md

 Questions:

-1. What kind of data is a good fit for an SQL database?
+1. Who kind of data is a good fit for an SQL database?

     <ul>